 Air Contaminant Control Ventilation is a complex set of factors, formulas, calculations, and designs that require input from a variety of professionals: Engineers, Industrial Hygienists, Safety Professionals, Ergonomists and production personnel.

 One of the best available references is the text: Industrial Ventilation: A Manual of Recommended Practice for Design.
-Now the 29th edition published by the American Conference of Governmental Industrial Hygienists (ACGIH).
+Now the 29th edition published by the American Conference of Governmental Industrial Hygienists (ACGIH) in 2016.

 Our primary service areas for Ventilation Monitoring/Design are: NJ, NY, NYC, PA, CT, DE, (Boston) MA, RI, Wash DC, WI, MD, MI, (Chicago) IL, VA, IN, (Atlanta) GA, AL, NC, SC, TN, (Dallas, Ft Worth) TX, OK, DC, AR, we can service most other areas of the U.S. but with some added travel charges.